manticoresoftware/manticoresearch/manual/Node_info_and_management/SHOW_THREADS.md

 <!-- example SHOW THREADS WIDTH -->

-`Info` column shows:
+The `Info` column displays:

-* raw text of queries run through Manticore SQL interface
+* Raw text of queries executed via the Manticore SQL interface
-* full text syntax, comments and data size for queries run via internal Manticore binary protocol (e.g. from a remote Manticore instance)
+* Full text syntax, comments, and data size for queries run through the internal Manticore binary protocol (e.g., from a remote Manticore instance)

-Maximum width of the `Info` column can be limited by specifying the `columns=N` option (notice the second row in the example table).
+You can limit the maximum width of the `Info` column by specifying the `columns=N` option (note the second row in the example table).

-By default, queries are shown in their original format.
-When the `format=sphinxql` option is specified, the queries will be shown in SQL format regardless of protocol through which they were executed.
+By default, queries are displayed in their original format.
+However, when the `format=sphinxql` option is used, queries will be shown in SQL format, regardless of the protocol used for execution.

-`format=all` displays all threads, otherwise idling and system threads are hidden (e.g. those busy with [OPTIMIZE](../Securing_and_compacting_a_table/Compacting_a_table.md#OPTIMIZE-TABLE))
+Using `format=all` will show all threads, while idling and system threads are hidden without this option (e.g., those busy with [OPTIMIZE](../Securing_and_compacting_a_table/Compacting_a_table.md#OPTIMIZE-TABLE)).

 <!-- intro -->
 ##### SQL: